 Develop Your Questionnaire (if applicable)

 Developing a quality survey can be a formidable task.
-Make it as short and simple as possible while still collecting the information you need.
-Have multiple individuals take and review the survey for length, clarity, and ease-of-use.
+Make it as short, simple, and straightforward as possible while still collecting the information you need.
+Have multiple individuals review the survey for length, clarity, and ease-of-use, and pilot test it.

 Interpret Your Results

 This task involves identifying and collecting pieces of information from the raw output produced by an analysis tool.